rdkcentral/firebolt-certification-app/docs/Reporting.md

 - The steps below are tailored for AWS configurations.
 For other platforms, adjustments will be necessary.

-- `pushReportToS3()` is a veratile function that can interface with non-AWS POST endpoints to transfer your mochawesome JSON.
+- `pushReportToS3()` is a versatile function that can interface with non-AWS POST endpoints to transfer your mochawesome JSON.

 1. Create a POST endpoint in AWS API Gateway to accept incoming JSON.